CDCgov/cfa_azure/README.md

 All comments, messages, pull requests, and other submissions received through CDC including this GitHub page may be subject to applicable federal law, including but not limited to the Federal Records Act, and may be archived.
 Learn more at [http://www.cdc.gov/other/privacy.html](http://www.cdc.gov/other/privacy.html).

+Help make this package/repo more robust and stable by creating issues as you see fit.
+Please use the following issues template as an outline for your issue: [issue template](.github/ISSUE_TEMPLATE/cfa_azure_issue_template.md)

 ## Records Management Standard Notice
 This repository is not a source of government records, but is a copy to increase